 Bike the Night

 Mayor of Providence Jorge Elorza bikes to work almost every day, and he wants to share that experience with you!
-On the first Thursday of every quarter, join Mayor Elorza and the Rhode Island Bicycel Coalition for an evening ride that showcases different neighborhoods of Providence.
-Bring your bike, a helmet, and front and rear lights to City Hall, and enjoy this slow ride for all experience levels!
+On the first Thursday of every quarter, join Mayor Elorza and the Rhode Island Bicycle Coalition for an evening ride that showcases different neighborhoods of Providence.
+Bring your bike, a helmet, and front and rear lights to Burnside Park, and enjoy this slow ride for all experience levels!

 Registration & Check-In at 6:00 PM.
 Ride departs at 6:30 PM.

-Ride departs from Providence City Hall at 6:30 PM.
+Ride departs from Burnside Park at 6:30 PM.

 - Apr, 2018